 To complement what I said about Black’s bad Bishop on e6, you will find out more about good and bad Bishops in my definitive article about good and bad bishops.

 21 moves have been played.
-At this point in the game, everything changes:
+At this point in the game, everything has changed:

-- White has completed his plan to push e3-e4 and is certainly better: White has won the opening battle and the early middlegame one as well.
+- White has completed his plan to push e3-e4 breakthrough and is certainly better: White has won the opening Chess battle and the early middlegame one as well.

 - Now, despite White’s advantage in space and activity, we can see that the d4-pawn can become a worry for White: Black has already felt that and is starting to put pressure on it with moves like Rd8.